 - The internal name of a column cannot be “Folder” so if you want a column called Folder, create it first as another name and later rename it to Folder.

-- The column’s display name needs to be unique in the site, so if SharePoint does not allow you to create a column with the specific name that you want it be have, you can “fool” SharePoint by adding an extra space in the end of the name.
-If this still does not work, you need to use PowerShell (method 2 on this page).
+then you can “fool” SharePoint by adding an extra space in the end of the name (the space will actually be removed when SharePoint saves the column).
+If this trick does not work, you need to use PowerShell to later rename the column (method 2 on this page).

 - The column’s display name can be multi-lingual.
 To give a column a translated name, just rename the column after having switched the language of SharePoint.

 - Select the “type of column you want to create”.
 Select any of the highlighted columns (the columns that are currently supported by MetaShare).

 After a column has been created, it cannot be changed between different column types, with some exceptions.